cms-rwth/CoffeaRunner/README.md

 Produce data/MC comparison, shape comparison plots from `.coffea` files, load configuration (`yaml`) files, brief [intro](https://docs.fileformat.com/programming/yaml/) of yaml.

 Details of yaml file format would summarized in table below.
-Information used in data/MC script would marked with (:large_blue_circle:) and comparsion script with (:red_circle:).
+Information used in data/MC script would marked with () and comparsion script with ().
 The **required** info are marked as bold style.

 You can find test file set(`.coffea` and `.yaml`) in `testfile/`.
 Specify `--debug` to get more info for yaml format.